Skills development at the heart of the Compound Semiconductor cluster's future growth

 If you would like to find out more about the CSconnected SIPF CPD activities please contact Kate Sunderland:

 To further support the delivery of the CSconnected SIPF skills package, Cardiff University and CSconnected are scoping the design and delivery of a range of outreach activities that will be undertaken over the next four years to increase interest in STEM related subjects and careers.
 CSconnected SIPF is also represented on the Cardiff Capital Region Regional Skills Partnership (CCRRSP) board that support the delivery of a shared CCR employment and skills agenda for the City Deal and Welsh Government.

 To find out more about outreach & engagement activities, contact Chris Meadows:

 Director - CSconnected.

 CSconnected is the collective brand for a growing number of advanced semiconductor related activities in Wales, home to a unique community of academic institutions, prototyping facilities and global, high-volume manufacturing capabilities that collaborate across a range of research and innovation programs.
 CSconnected is uniquely positioned to develop a global advantage in a sovereign, key enabling technology which will allow Wales and the UK to increase trade globally in critical sectors such as 5G communications, autonomous and electric vehicles, advanced medical devices, and consumer electronics of the future.

 In 2020, CSconnected received government funding provided through UK Research and Innovation’s flagship Strength in Places Fund (SIPF).
-The 55-month CSconnected SIPF project has a total value of £43million, supported by £25million of UKRI funds.
+The 55-month CSconnected SIPF project, led by Cardiff University, has a total value of £43million, supported by £25million of UKRI funds.
 It builds on Wales's regional strengths and integrates research excellence with a unique regional supply chain in compound semiconductor manufacturing.